 Once you have the overview above, you need to go into details.
 Using a port scanner such as NMAP will also enumerate all services running on these IP addresses.
 It will allow you to quickly find web applications but also whether it is running an email server, DNS, FTP, or maybe even some unauthorized services (RDP, VNC, Telnet).
 Be cautious to only port scan IP addresses belonging to your organisation.

 Next, the Eyewitness tool can help determine which subdomains contain an active website, and even create a screenshot for a quick look without having to manually type these in your browser.
 This provides direct and invaluable information on what is actually hosted on that (sub)domain.

 Free versions of Qualys or Tenable Nessus, or the open source tool Greenbone Vulnerability Management (previously OpenVAS) can start generating a list of known vulnerabilities on all the IP addresses, domains, and subdomains you previously researched.
 Using this list you can quickly start remediating outdated systems and systems with critical vulnerabilities out in the open.
 Keep in mind that these are exposed assets which in case of a cyber incident can impact your business.

-Finally, using the free Qualys SSLabs you can generate a risk based view on all your SSL certificates.
+Finally, using the free Qualys SSLabs you can generate a risk-based view on all your SSL certificates.
 Do they contain weak ciphers?
 Do they use deprecated cryptographic protocols?
 Will they expire soon?
-This information can help get a view on your cyber risk exposure.
+This information can help get a view of your cyber risk exposure.

 Step 6: Iterate